Use Code: BFCM20 & Save $20 Off Your Order Over $200+

 EXPERIENCE LEVEL

-Beginners, use diazo.
-Since it takes longer to expose, it's more forgiving to errors whether it's from exposing issues or light leakage.
+Beginners tend to use diazo emulsions.
+Since they longer to expose, it's more forgiving to errors whether it's from exposing issues or light leakage.
 Remember the 10% rule, if it takes 10 minutes to expose a screen, you could expose a minute over or a minute under before you start running into issues.

 LEARN HOW TO MAKE A BETTER SCREEN